made2591/blog.madeddu.xyz/_posts/2019-02-07-docker-security.md

 #### Limit the capabilites
 The linux kernel defines various capabilities (CAP_AUDIT_CONTROL CAP_CHOWN CAP_FSETID CAP_LEASE CAP_MKNOD, etc).
 Directly from the [man](http://man7.org/linux/man-pages/man7/capabilities.7.html), for the purpose of performing permission checks, traditional UNIX implementations distinguish two categories of processes: privileged processes (whose effective user ID is 0, referred to as superuser or root), and unprivileged processes (whose effective UID is nonzero).
 Privileged processes bypass all kernel permission checks, while unprivileged processes are subject to full permission checking based on the process's credentials (usually: effective UID, effective GID, and supplementary group list).

 Starting with kernel 2.2, Linux divides the privileges traditionally associated with superuser into distinct units, known as capabilities, which can be independently enabled and disabled.
-Capabilities are aper-thread attribute.
+Capabilities are a per-thread attribute.

 Docker containers get a bunch of these capabilities by default, but some of them are not present: try run this command from a shell.